 You should always acknowledge the situation and seek to provide a resolution.

 That said, the instant solution the caller wants may not be available.
 Acknowledging a problem is the first step in dealing with it.
-Make sure the caller knows you’re listening intently and doing your best to arrange the assistance they need.
+Make sure the caller knows you’re listening and doing your best to assist them.

 What Soft Skills Should You Use When Handling an Angry Caller?

 Always remain positive, keep your cool and be professional.
 Never blame someone else or pass the buck.
 Most callers won’t care who or what is internally responsible because, to them, you represent the business.